qbixxx/MIDIMarauder/README.md

 * Literally everything else.

 # Demo
-Automatically detects both midi devices, listens for midi messages form every device that remains connected until there is none left and closes.
+Automatically detects every midi device, listens for midi messages form every device that remains connected until there is none left and closes.

 Example recording can be seen on [asciinema](https://asciinema.org/a/rYY6CcJk1ryIvRNsrRPMEamIA)